Hypothetical Sprint: Cutting Exchange Latency by 40% in 7 Days

 For crypto and fintech exchanges, differences in milliseconds impact fill rates, slippage, and user trust.
 A 2023 study on electronic trading found that a 100ms delay can reduce order fill probability by up to 20%.
 In crypto, where liquidity is fragmented and competition is global, slow order-matching means frustrated users, canceled trades, and ultimately lost volume.

-But while most teams reach for more servers or new hardware, we’ve seen again and again that the biggest wins come from profiling software hot paths and fixing contention, caching, or misaligned code paths.
+But while the impulse is to reach for more servers or new hardware, we’ve seen again and again that the biggest wins come from profiling software hot paths and fixing contention, caching, or misaligned code paths.
 The truth: you can often unlock 40% latency improvements in a single sprint without touching any computer parts.

 So let’s imagine: you say to us, “We need latency down by 40% before next week’s market event.”
 Here’s how we’d run a 7-day sprint to get you there.